YUNEEC/Yuneec-RTSP-Player-Android/README.md

 ```
 where X.Y.Z is the version to select.

+## Tutorial

+For more details on usage of this library, please refer https://developer.yuneec.com/documentation/120/Live-Video-Streaming.

+## License

 The source code in this repository is published under the [BSD 3-Clause license](LICENSE).